 - Public rights of way: Hampshire County Council in Hampshire, and Wiltshire Council in Wiltshire

-- Public car parking: New Forest District Council, the Forestry Commission, Hampshire County Council
+- Public car parking: New Forest District Council, Forestry England, Hampshire County Council

 - Tourism, business and economic development: New Forest District Council supported by New Forest National Park Authority

-- Collecting litter: Mostly New Forest District Council, although landowners such as the Forestry Commission also pay for collections in some areas
+- Collecting litter: Mostly New Forest District Council, although landowners such as Forestry England also pay for collections in some areas

 - Disposing of/recycling waste: Hampshire County Council in Hampshire, Wiltshire Council in Wiltshire

-- Managing the land: The Forestry Commission manages the Crown lands in the New Forest National Park – nearly half of the total area.
+- Managing the land: Forestry England manages the Crown lands in the New Forest National Park – nearly half of the total area.
 Others who manage land include the National Trust, Hampshire and Isle of Wight Wildlife Trust, Hampshire County Council and private landowners/estates

 - Commoning and common rights: The Verderers

-- Animal accidents: The police, the Verderers and the Forestry Commission (see emergency hotlines card) with awareness campaigns supported by New Forest National Park Authority.
+- Animal accidents: The police, the Verderers and Forestry England (see emergency hotlines card) with awareness campaigns supported by New Forest National Park Authority.

 Click on the logos for full contact details: